Russian, East European, and Eurasian Studies

 Senior Requirement

-Every major must write a one-term senior essay in RSEE 490 or 491 either in the fall or spring.
-By the end of the junior year, students should declare their general topic and confirm a faculty adviser, in consultation with the DUS.
-Students planning to conduct summer research for the senior essay, especially if abroad, should contact the DUS early in the spring term of the junior year and apply for fellowships.
-With the permission of the DUS and senior essay adviser, a student may choose a two-semester senior essay project in the RSEE major, which must be approved by the end of the junior year.
+All majors write a senior essay, an independent project carried out under the guidance of a faculty member.
+The senior essay takes the form of a substantial article, no longer than 13,000 words, excluding footnotes and bibliography.
+By the end of the junior year, students should declare their general topic and arrange for a faculty adviser, in consultation with the DUS.
+Students planning to conduct summer research for the senior essay, especially if abroad, should contact the DUS early in the spring semester of the junior year and apply for fellowships.

 Students pursuing two majors need to fulfill the senior requirement of both majors.
 If the second major allows, students may enroll in both RSEE 490 and 491 and write a longer essay than for the single-term essay.
 In this case, students count the second term of the RSEE senior essay as their 13th (Russian Studies concentration) or 12th (East European or Eurasian concentration) course in Russian, East European, and Eurasian Studies.